jatwong/countdown-days/README.md

 # Countdown Days
 Countdown Days allow users to count how many days left to a certain day.

-Users are able to register, login, add, edit, view, and delete date entries.
+Users are able to register, login, reset passwords and add, edit, view, and delete date entries.
 The interface of this app is simple and straightforward.

 ### Technologies
-+ Frontend: JavaScript, React, HTML, CSS (this repository)
++ Frontend: JavaScript, React, HTML, CSS (done by me, this repository)
-+ Backend: Golang, MySQL, Docker
++ Backend: Golang, MySQL, Docker (not done by me)

 ### Video Demo